designstem/projects/dyes/index.md

 To bring the pattern or text on the t-shirt, you could try:

-A. shibori technique to tie/fold the elements which will not be wearing the colour;
+A. Shibori technique to tie/fold the elements which will not be wearing the colour;

-B. stencil technique to cover the part of the item which will not be wearing the colour;
+B. Stencil technique to cover the part of the item which will not be wearing the colour;

-C. use iron water to make the colours on the areas of design darker;
+C. Use iron water to make the colours on the areas of design darker;

-D. pretreat the fabric by painting the pattern/text with soy milk.
+D. Pretreat the fabric by painting the pattern/text with soy milk.

-Follow the steps for dyeing the fabric, that you have use slides on Exploration 4). **LINK**
+Follow the steps for dyeing the fabric, that you have use slides on Exploration 4). ***LINK***

 NOTE: Keep the record of colouring process, time and results.